Key takeaways

 Obtain a federal employer identification number for tax and payroll filing.
 IINs are generally required to open a business bank account, hire employees or pay federal business taxes.
 Include the EIN number in your incorporation papers with the associated issuance date.

-Business bank account and financial processes_SCANCODE_CODE_SCANCODE_CODE Open a business checking and savings account Great idea, you are reading this article… so your mindset should be to always keep expenses separate from your personal accounts or maybe run away from Nigeria.
+Business bank account and financial processes.
+Open a business checking and savings account Great idea, you are reading this article… so your mindset should be to always keep expenses separate from your personal accounts or maybe run away from Nigeria.

 Get a business bank account Keep your personal and business finances separate by opening a business bank account.
 Decide how you’ll get paid, create an invoicing process and issue refunds.
 Additionally, the specifics on deposits and payments help alleviate your accounting hassle and make for more precise tax filing.